Sickboy78/MMM-Homematic/README.md

 * Call the state of the device via the XML-API using http://ccu3-webui/addons/xmlapi/state.cgi?device_id=1234, replacing 'ccu3-webui' with the hostname or IP address of your CCU and '1234' with the ise_id from the previous step.

 * Find the ise_id of the desired datapoint of your device in the output.
-<br>For window/door contact sensors it is the datapoint of type="STATE", for temperature sensors it is the datapoint with the type="ACTUAL_TEMPERATURE" and for humidity sensors its type="HUMIDITY".
+<br>For window/door contact sensors it is the datapoint of type="STATE", for temperature sensors it is the datapoint with the type="ACTUAL_TEMPERATURE", for humidity sensors its type="HUMIDITY" and for shutter actuators it's type="LEVEL".
 <br>The output may look like this:
 ````
 <state>